NitorCreations/nameless-deploy-tools/README.md

 For full list of commands see [here](docs/commands.md)

-You can additionally use a faster register-complete by running `faster_register_complete.sh`.
+You can additionally use a faster register-complete by running `./faster_register_complete.sh`.
-This compiles a C++ program from the file `nameless-dt-register-complete.cpp`, and replaces the Python version of `nameless-dt-register-complete` with it.
+This compiles a C++ program from the file [nameless-dt-register-complete.cpp](n_utils/nameless-dt-register-complete.cpp), and replaces the Python version of `nameless-dt-register-complete` with it.

 ## Documentation